-Encourage transit use by supporting expansion of firstmile/last-mile programs, including micromobility.
+Support public transit and encourage transit use by advocating for increased funding with enhanced governance, high-frequency service, and expansion of firstmile/last-mile programs.
+TR-P2.10

-TR-P1.10 🤎

-Enhance multimodal access to all transit stops, including local routes as well as passenger and commuter rail stations and ferry terminals, prioritizing stops which serve vulnerable and mobility-impaired populations.
+Enhance multimodal access to all transit stops, prioritizing stops which serve vulnerable and mobility-impaired populations.
+TR-P2.11

-Support transitioning all on-road vehicles, including personal vehicles and business, government, and public transit fleets, to electric power from renewable sources or other zero-emission fuels.
+Support transitioning all on-road vehicles, including personal vehicles and business, government, and public transit fleets, to electric power from renewable sources or other emissionfree fuels.
+TR-P2.12

-Continue to improve ZEV (including electric bicycle) charging/fueling infrastructure within new development and public rights-of-way, incorporating new technologies whenever possible.
+Continue to improve ZEV charging/fueling infrastructure within new development and public rights-of-way, incorporating new technologies whenever possible.
+TR-P2.13

-Require designs for new parking facilities to incorporate ZEV charging/fueling infrastructure and maximize opportunities for adaptive reuse.\
+Require designs for new parking facilities to incorporate ZEV charging/fueling infrastructure and maximize opportunities for adaptive reuse.
+Actions

-Develop and promote mobility alternatives to singleoccupancy vehicles, including but not limited to micromobility, zero-carbon rideshare strategies, and public transit.
+Develop and promote mobility alternatives to singleoccupancy vehicles, including but not limited to public transit, micromobility, carbon-free rideshare strategies, and nonmotorized modes.
+TR-A2.2

-Review and update the County's Transportation Demand Management Guidelines at least once every five years to incorporate current best practices.

-Update the Contra Costa County Transportation Analysis Guidelines on an as-needed basis.
+Review and update County Ordinance Code Chapter 82-32 - Transportation Demand Management and the County's Transportation Demand Management Guidelines at least once every five years to incorporate current best practices.
+TR-A2.3 Update the Contra Costa County Transportation Analysis Guidelines on an as-needed basis.
+TR-A2.4

 Implement programs to encourage transit use, bicycling, walking, telecommuting, and use of alternative vehicle fuels by County employees.
+TR-A2.5

-Conduct a survey of County offices and facilities to identify gaps in the alternative transportation network and pursue funding for projects that will fill those gaps and improve the availability of alternative transportation for County employees.
+Conduct a survey to identify gaps in public transit and the active transportation network within one mile of County offices and facilities, and pursue funding for projects and programs that will fill those gaps and improve the availability of alternative transportation options for County employees.

 Partner with transit agencies and CCTA to develop "Safe Routes to Transit" guidance that could be applied in new development areas and existing neighborhoods.
+TR-A2.7

 Partner with transit providers, cities, and CCTA to develop a countywide transit stop program that takes a holistic approach to transit stop planning and construction.
-Push for the program to address right-of-way adequacy (i.e., sufficient space for bus pullouts and amenities), amenities (e.g., shelters, seating), and improvements around stops to increase accessibility (e.g., curb ramps, sidewalk widening).
+Encourage the program to address right-of-way adequacy (i.e., sufficient space for bus pullouts and amenities), amenities (e.g., shelters, seating, bicycle racks and lockers), and improvements around stops to increase accessibility (e.g., curb ramps, sidewalk widening).
+TR-A2.8

 Work with transit agencies to provide convenient ways for residents to report transit shelters and other amenities (e.g., lighting, seating) that are in disrepair.
 Encourage and promote reporting countywide, especially in Impacted Communities.
+TR-A2.9

-Pursue funding and other resources to implement the Accessible Transportation Services Strategic Plan and similar plans and initiatives that expand the hours of operation, operational boundaries, convenience, and quality of accessible transit to improve mobility for seniors, people with disabilities, and other vulnerable populations.
+Pursue funding and other resources to implement the Accessible Transportation Services Strategic Plan and similar plans and initiatives that expand the hours of operation, operational boundaries, convenience, and auality of accessible transit to improve mobility for seniors, people with disabilities, and other vulnerable populations.
+TR-A2.10

 Support establishment of a Bay Area-wide transit fare equity program that includes free or means-based transit passes for qualifying residents of Impacted Communities.
+TR-A2.11

 Coordinate with CCTA and other local and regional agencies to implement the Contra Costa Electric Vehicle Readiness Blueprint and related policies and apply best practices in ZEV charging/fueling infrastructure requirements.

-TR-A1.12 🥗
+TR-A2.12

-Update the County Ordinance Code as necessary to support advances in ZEV charging/fueling infrastructure, including for medium- and heavy-duty vehicles.

-Advocate for legislation requiring micromobility and other transportation technology providers to accept responsibility for and mitigate the physical, operational, and financial impacts of their services upon local jurisdictions.
+Update the County Ordinance Code as necessary to support advances in ZEV charging/fueling infrastructure.
+TR-A2.13 Advocate for legislation requiring micromobility and other transportation technology providers to accept responsibility for and mitigate the unique physical, operational, and financial impacts of their services, such as abandoned mobility devices, upon local jurisdictions.
 See also the Health and Safety Element for policies and actions related to GHG emissions, air quality, and parking lot shading.

-A transportation system that protects human life.
+Goal TR-3 A transportation system that protects human life.

+Policies